Block tariff

 Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the SA Power network in Adelaide but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 Most households should be able to save money with a controlled load tariff.
-While the amount a household stands to save depends on myriad factors, it’s unlikely that a controlled load will leave you worse off.
+While the exact amount of savings varies, it’s unlikely that a controlled load will leave you worse off.

 That said, if your controlled load tariff includes a supply charge, you might end up spending more than is necessary if your home is often left empty, or the controlled load appliances aren’t used.
 This is because supply charges apply regardless of whether any electricity is consumed.

-It’s also important you consider whether you are comfortable with electricity supply being limited to off-peak hours for your nominated appliances.
+It’s also important to consider whether you’re comfortable with electricity supply being limited to off-peak hours for your nominated appliances.
 If you have an instantaneous, or small electric hot-water system, a controlled load tariff might not be suitable.
-If you wish to nominate another appliance for a controlled load, such as a pool pump or air conditioner, then an electrician may be required to create a new dedicated circuit.
+If you’d prefer to nominate another appliance for a controlled load, such as a pool pump or air conditioner, then an electrician may be required to create a new dedicated circuit.

 Compare Electricity Providers